Higher Education

 Each application is looked at on an individual basis.
 However, applications cannot be based on:

-• not liking your course
+- Not liking your course

 For further information, please visit: www.studentfinancewales.co.uk/